Staff & Faculty

 International Teaching Program – Universidad Complutense de Madrid

 Ms. Batmale has been part of the Lake Tahoe School family as both parent and educator.
 She is the mother of four children, two at the University of Reno, one at Incline High School (LTS’s Ado Batmale, Class of 2015), and one at Lake Tahoe School.
 She has extensive experience in bilingual education and looks forward to speaking some Spanish with our littlest Bobcats!

-Heidi Breider, Second Grade, Elementary Division Coordinator
+Heidi Breider, Fifth Grade, Elementary Division Coordinator

 BS Economics – University of California Davis